 The most obvious symptoms of trichotillomania is the hair loss or attempts to hide hair.
 A child or teen who lies about the hair pulling may also be more likely to be diagnosed with this impulse-control disorder.
 Other types of self-injury may also be present.
 On an emotional level, the symptoms are same to other disorders of this type.
 Namely, they center around intense anxiety before the hair pulling, followed by a sense of gratification after the hair is pulled.
 When this cycle is repeated over and over compulsively, it can lead to hair loss and other serious problems, especially if the hair is eaten to "hide" the evidence.

 Behavioral therapy concentrating on habit reversal is one of the recommended ways to treat trichotillomania.
-Here at GoMentor.com we offer that as well as counseling that can help with emotional issues related to this impulse-control disorder.
-Online therapy for trichotillomania is an effective way to get the guidance and support needed to deal with this issue before it causes serious damage physically or emotionally.
-Psychotherapy can be very useful in curbing the negative behaviors associated with trichotillomania.
+Here at GoMentor.com we offer that as well as counselling that can help with emotional issues related to this impulse-control disorder.
+Online therapy with GoMentor 24/7 for trichotillomania is an effective way to get the guidance and support needed to deal with this issue before it causes serious damage physically or emotionally.
+Psychotherapy can be very useful in curbing the negative behaviours associated with it.